cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # Natively Signed CBOR Certificates {#native-CBOR}

-The difference between CBOR compressed X.509 certificate and natively signed CBOR certificate is that the signature is calculated over the CBOR encoding rather than the DER encoded ASN.1 data.
+The difference between CBOR compressed X.509 certificate and natively signed CBOR certificate is that the signature is calculated over the CBOR encoding of the CBOR sequence tbsCertficate rather than the DER encoded ASN.1 data.
 This removes entirely the need for ASN.1 DER and base64 encoding which reduces the processing in the authenticating devices, and avoids known complexities with these encodings.

 Natively signed CBOR certificates can be applied in devices that are only required to authenticate to natively signed CBOR certificate compatible servers.
 This is not a major restriction for many IoT deployments, where the parties issuing and verifying certificates can be a restricted ecosystem which not necessarily involves public CAs.